brozeph/reindeer/readme.md

 ### #get

-This method can be used to retrieve a single existing document from Elasticsearch and it accepts two arguments:
+This method can be used to retrieve a single existing document from Elasticsearch.

+**Usage:** `mapper.get(_id, callback)`

+This method accepts the following arguments:

 * `_id` - _(required)_ - this is the `_id` value with which the document has been indexed in Elasticsearch
 * `callback` - _(required)_ - a function callback that accepts two arguments: